alexoviedo/T2/docs/DEMO_ROADMAP.md

   while preserving the attached hub
 - a curated `flight_pack_demo` mapping profile is implemented, host-tested, and target-witnessed for the known T.16000M + TWCS/RJ12 topology
-- GitHub Actions is expected to package a flashable merged ESP32-S3 firmware image for demo builds
+- GitHub Actions packages a flashable merged ESP32-S3 firmware image and publishes it to the `latest` GitHub Release for demo builds
+- the hosted `latest` release image has been downloaded, flashed to the ESP32-S3, and smoke-verified through the serial control plane

 What still needs demo polish: